Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

-For polynomials $a$ obeying \eqref{eq:reality} the finite type immersions corresponding to all potentials $\xi_\l \in I(a)$ have bounded curvature, if and only if the roots of $a$ are bounded away from $\infty$ and $0$. \end{proposition} \begin{proof} Let $\bar{\moduli}^g$ denote the subspace of all complex polynomials $a$ of degree $2g$ obeying
+if and only if the roots of $a$ are bounded away from $\infty$ and $0$. \end{proposition} \begin{proof} The formula (\ref{eq:def curvature}) comes from sinh-Gordon equation applied to Gauss curvature formula for the conformal metric $ds^2=\cosh^2 \o |dz|^2$.
+Let $\bar{\moduli}^g$ denote the subspace of all complex polynomials $a$ of degree $2g$ obeying

 (compare with \eqref{eq:reality}).
-We prove in Proposition 3.3 \cite{HKS1} that the map
+We prove in Proposition 4.9 \cite{HKS1} that the map

 is a proper map.
 The Laurent coefficients of $\xi_\l = \sum_{d=-1}^g \l^d \hat \xi_d $ are

 Using a norm